 The Roller Coaster of Learning a Language

 People ask me all the time if I am fluent in Spanish.
 My response, as you can probably imagine, is a little bit ironic (I will probably never learn): what does fluent mean?
-Obviously, my Spanish is better than people who just come and stay for a year, but it is not perfect, and there are days when I get so frustrated because I don’t feel like I can truly express myself.
+Obviously, after living abroad in Spain for so long, my Spanish is better than people who just come and stay for a year, but it is not perfect and there are days when I get so frustrated because I don’t feel like I can truly express myself.
 So am I fluent?
 I guess so―I work, socialize, think, dream, etc. in Spanish without a problem, most of the time.
 However, my Spanish is not perfect, and I think that the journey getting to where I am today has been a bit of a roller coaster...

 The best part of this analogy is that I find that people who have studied a second language get it!
 We all understand what it is like to be ‘way up high,’ when you are having a great day and don’t have any problems understanding other people or saying what you want to say.
 These days/weeks are wonderful because they give you the confidence to keep going and make you feel like you really have been making progress.